Skip to content

 Flagship plans $99 / $199 / $349/mo $99 / $199 / $349/mo — now branded Stocksmith

-Batch & lot tracking Included from the $99 tier Now needs the $199 tier
+Batch & lot tracking Included from the $99 tier Included from the $99 tier (Indie)

 Free plan None (14-day trial) None (14-day trial)